Ou Medicine

 The correct answer is

 One of the main complications of shingles is pain that stays for a long time or doesn't go away at all.
 This is called postherpetic neuralgia.
 This may happen because the nerve cells that carry pain signals are most affected by the shingles virus.
 The pain can be severe and unrelenting.
 That's why it's important to see your healthcare provider right away for treatment if you develop symptoms of shingles.
-Antiviral medications, antidepressants, and antiseizure medications may help prevent postherpetic neuralgia.
+Antiviral medicines, antidepressants, and antiseizure medicinesmay help prevent postherpetic neuralgia.
 Shingles outbreak on the face is a particularly dangerous condition.
 This can involve the seventh and eighth cranial nerves and cause a condition called Ramsay Hunt syndrome.
 This syndrome can cause facial paralysis and inner ear damage.
 People who develop a shingles rash on the face may have an inflammation of the eyes that can lead to vision problems.
+In severe cases it causes vision loss.
 Shingles on the face also may affect hearing.

 A.